theochem/chemtools/doc/sci_doc_global_linear.rst

          a &= E\left(N_0\right) - N_0 \left(E\left(N_0 + 1\right) - E\left(N_0\right)\right) \\
          b &= E\left(N_0 + 1\right) - E\left(N_0\right)

-The model requires three values of :math:`E(N)` to interpolate energy.
-Commonly, the energy of the system with :math:`N_0 - 1`, :math:`N_0` and :math:`N_0 + 1` electrons are provided.
+The model requires three values of :math:`E(N)` to interpolate the energy.
+Commonly, the energies of the system with :math:`N_0 - 1`, :math:`N_0` and :math:`N_0 + 1` electrons are provided.
-Fitting the energy expression to the given data points results in three equations:
+Fitting the energy expression to the given data points results in two equations:

  .. math::